 Ross says that you should not pop or squeeze a boil yourself.
 This worsens its condition and spreads the infection.
 To relieve the discomfort, use a warm compress and wear loose underwear, and give it time to heal.
 If it persists, talk to your doctor and if necessary he may drain the infection.

 Related Link: 10 Things You Didn’t Know About Pubic Hair

 This is hair that does not disappear post-groom.
-When you groom, shave, or wax the areas around your vagina, most likely you might find an ingrown hair.
+When you groom, shave or wax the areas around your vagina, most likely you might find an ingrown hair.
 The hair bumps occur when there is curling back of cut pubic hair beneath the surface of the skin.
-It continues to grow causing an inflammation or a bump.
+It continues to grow to cause an inflammation or a bump.
 There are common irritants that aggravate this condition such as detergents, fragrant soaps, bath salts warming gels, condoms among others.